 Perfect Chocolate Zucchini Bread puts all that garden zucchini to great use!

-This double chocolate zucchini bread is super moist and perfectly sweet.
-Sour cream and a ton of freshly grated zucchini make this homemade quickbread so moist and delicious that a tall glass of cold milk is completely optional!
+This double chocolate zucchini bread is super flavorful and perfectly sweet.
+Sour cream and a ton of freshly grated zucchini make this homemade quick bread so moist and delicious that a tall glass of cold milk is completely optional!

-I put both cocoa powder in the batter as well as chocolate chips.
-The cocoa powder makes the zuchini bread taste like chocolate cake and the chocolate chips give it that extra chocolate taste that everyone loves.
+- I put both cocoa powder in the batter as well as chocolate chips.
+The cocoa powder makes the zucchini bread taste like chocolate cake and the chocolate chips give it that extra chocolate taste that everyone loves.

 I can't decide whether I prefer to eat this homemade chocolate zucchini bread warm so that the chocolate chips or melted or cold so that they chocolate chips are hard.
 Either way, it's so good.